yuvanist/yuvanist.github.io/tech/the-one-with-better-django-queries/index.md

 In case, if you wanted to play around the table, you can clone the Django App [here](https://github.com/yuvanist/django-app-to-test-queries)

 I have inserted 2 Million records into the DB table before firing the queries.
-You can download the table [here](https://drive.google.com/drive/folders/1AgWlTMV5Vg5s9OglVHa7AtXDau1s3FPI?usp=sharing).
+You can download the database dump [here](https://drive.google.com/drive/folders/1AgWlTMV5Vg5s9OglVHa7AtXDau1s3FPI?usp=sharing).
 To insert more rows you can use the script from the git repo mentioned above.

 ## 1. Difference between only, defer, values and values_list

 Let's understand these four things with a single objective query.
-We have to get all the Unique databook_ids from our table.
+We have to get all the Unique databook_id from our table.
 That's it.
 That's all we have to do.

 #### Using .only

-.only() in Django helps you to take only the selected columns from your Model.
-Consider a fat model with tons of columns,  will be a huge overhead to fetch the entire object instead of what you need.
+Consider a fat model with tons of columns, fetching an entire object will be a huge overhead instead of fetching a subset of columns.

 ```py
 benchmark_objects = Benchmark.objects.only('databook_id')